Download data

 Over the decade

-The rates of annual deaths per population vary significantly between jurisdictions: NSW, Victoria and the ACT have the lowest rates.
-The trends over time also vary: Queensland's rates have increased over the decade and the NT has declined (although it is still 3 times higher than other jurisdictions).
+The rates of annual deaths per population vary significantly between jurisdictions: NSW, Victoria and the ACT have the lowest rates, while Western Australia and the Northern Territory had the highest.
+The trends over time also vary: for all jurisdictions except Queensland and the Northern Territory, the per capita rate decreased over the decade.

 Year